Licensing Process

 Check Out Free CE/PLE Courses

-A. You must be at least 18 years old, have a high school diploma or GED, take the state licensing course (63 hours for sales associates; 72 for brokers), and pass the DBPR state exam.
+You must be at least 18, hold a high school diploma or GED, complete the state licensing course (63 hours for sales associates; 72 for brokers), and pass the DBPR exam.

-A. Accredited universities, colleges, tech centers, or real estate schools approved under Florida Statutes.
-Our company is currently pursuing in-house course licensing.
+Approved providers include accredited universities, colleges, technical centers, and real estate schools under Florida Statutes.
+Our company is pursuing in-house course licensing.

-Q. If I fail the post-license course exam, can I retake it?
+If I fail the post-license exam, can I retake it?

-A. Yes.
-You may retake it after 30 days and within 1 year of the original exam date.
-Only one retake is allowed.
-If you fail again, you must retake the course.
+Yes—one retake after 30 days and within 1 year of your original exam date.
+If you fail again, you must repeat the course.

-A. You can make up sessions within 30 days of the original course end date using the Commission-approved content.
+You may make up sessions within 30 days of the original course end date using Commission-approved content.

-Q. What happens if I don’t complete my 45-hour post-license course before my license expires?
+What happens if I don’t finish my 45-hour post-license before expiration?

-A. Your license becomes void.
-You must repeat the pre-license course, exam, and state test — essentially starting over.
+Your license becomes void.
+You’ll need to repeat the pre-license course and state exam.

-A. Yes.
-FREC-approved correspondence and online formats are allowed as long as they meet state guidelines.
+Yes.
+FREC-approved correspondence and online formats are allowed if they meet state guidelines.

-A. You need 14 hours of CE per renewal cycle (after the first license cycle).
-This includes 3 hours of Core Law, 3 hours of Ethics & Business Practices, and 8 hours of specialty courses.
+14 hours per renewal cycle after the first, including 3 hours Core Law, 3 hours Ethics & Business Practices, and 8 hours specialty.

 Skip to content